Jaakk0S/fixplayground/README.md

 A FIX protocol demo with Java+QuickFIX/J+Spring Boot+Docker+React.
 Jaakko Saaristo 2018

-- Creates two local Spring Boot (Tomcat) services for
-  - FIX Initiator (investment manager, buyer), and
-  - FIX Acceptor (execution broker, seller).
+- Simulates FIX by creating an Acceptor (execution broker, seller) and Initiator (investment manager, buyer) services
 - The services communicate in raw FIX
+- The services are Spring Boot applications running in Docker containers
 - Initiator provides a REST interface to send commands over a REST client
 - React GUI